davidderus/pyWPCli/README.md

 pyWPCli
 =======

-Python overlay to WP-CLI, allowing fast install of WordPress and themes/plugins.
+Python overlay to WP-CLI, allowing fast installation of WordPress and themes/plugins.

 ## Introduction